Shuffle/Shuffle/backend/go-app/test-suite/readme.md

 and API key to the same `SHUFFLE_TEST_BASE_URL`, `SHUFFLE_TEST_ORG_ID`, and `SHUFFLE_TEST_API_KEY` variables used by `run_e2e.sh`.

-Each workflow run uses a unique `shuffle_ci_<run>_<attempt>` OpenSearch prefix.
-The remote job is serialized and deletes only indexes belonging to its own run.
-The test functions also use unique object and cache keys.
-Even so, the remote OpenSearch and especially Memcached instance should be dedicated to tests:
-Memcached does not provide server-side namespaces or access controls, and a flush/restart or key collision could affect other users of the same instance.
+The remote job is serialized, and the test functions use unique object and cache keys with targeted cleanup.
+Even so, the remote OpenSearch and especially Memcached instance should be dedicated to tests: Memcached does not provide server-side namespaces or access controls, and a flush/restart or key collision could affect other users of the same instance.

 The workflow invokes `test-suite/run_integration.sh`, which gives both the compile and test phases a five-minute timeout by default.
 On a test timeout it